AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/calculate-hours-fte-for-users-roles-resource-planner.md

 | **The Default Schedule** |Ignored |40 |0.75 |**30** (calculated) |**0.75** |
 | **The User's Schedule** |20 |40 |Ignored |**20** |**0.5** (calculated) |

-## Calculate all other hour and FTE values for users and job roles in the Resource Planner
+## Calculate all other hour and FTE values for users and job roles in the Resource Planner {#calculate-all-other-hour-and-fte-values-for-users-and-job-roles-in-the-resource-planner}

 In addition to the Available Hours or FTE, the following time information is also displayed in the Resource Planner: